 - d.
 Click Options.
 The DHCP Options: Reservations window opens. - e.
 Select an option from the Unused Options list, and click Add to move it to the Active Options list. - f.
 Click Value to assign a value to the active option. - g.
 Type the information for the value of the option.
-For example, type the host name for the controller from your Storage Subsystem and Controller information record (Table 18 on page 51) in the String field.
+For example, type the host name for the controller from your Storage Subsystem and Controller information record (Table 19 on page 53) in the String field.
 Click Edit if the value that you need to add is an IP address for a router. - h.
 Repeat step 5e through step 5g until you add all the specific options for this controller. - i.
 Click OK.
 This returns you to the Add Option Type window. - j.
 Click OK.
 This returns you to the Active Leases window. - k.
 Repeat step 5b through step 5j until you finish adding controller-specific options for every controller. - I. Click OK on the Active Leases window.
-This returns you to the DHCP Manager window. - 6.
-Do the following to add a network management custom option: - a.
-From the DHCP Manager window, select a scope; then, select DHCP Options: Defaults.
-The DHCP Option: Defaults window opens. - b.
-In the Name field, type Network Management Station. - c.
-In the Data Type field, select IP Address; then, select the Array check box. - d.
-In the Identifier field, type 165. - e.
-In the Description field, type a description of the SNMP servers to which the controllers will send alerts. - f.
-Click OK. - 7.
-Continue with "Step 6: Verifying the TCP/IP protocol and setting up the host or DNS table" on page 30.
+This returns you to the DHCP Manager window. - Continue with "Step 6: Verifying the TCP/IP protocol and setting up the host or DNS table" on page 32.